Skip to content

 default Any

-Value to return if the path does not exist (default: None).
+Value to return if the path does not exist.
+If not provided, raises PathError for missing paths.

 Returns: